akrumel/f.lux/docs/introduction/overview.md

 		}

-		// update the 'direction' property with the new orientation this._keyed.set(_direction, orientation);
+		// update the 'direction' property with the new orientation this._keyed.set("direction", orientation);

 		debug(`_onOrientationChange() orientation update: ${orientation}`);
 	}
 }
 ```

-The statement `this._keyed.set(_direction, orientation);` is inherited from the `ObjectProperty` class to create a property set action, in this case on the `direction` property.
-There are other ways of doing this as explained in the upcoming programmer's guide.
-Also note, this code looks very different from the application logic that interacts with shadow properties.
-The UI could access the direction property using
+The statement `this._keyed.set("direction", orientation)` demonstrates using the `ObjectProperty` class' method to set/update read-only virtualized properties (code not shown declaring `direction` as readonly).
+Most of the time, however, you will interact with the shadow model using standard javascript techniques, assignment and functions/methods.
+The UI could access the `direction` property using

 ```
 import { LandscapeOrientation } from "./OrientationProperty";